DaveM2011/joomla-hydro-raindrop/README.md

 1. Go to `Extensions -> Plugins` search for `Hydro` you will **note there are 2 plugins listed this is because the administration area of joomla requires a seperate plugin to handle the administration if you dont plan on using Hydro's 2FA on your admin you can safely disable this**
 2. Select the `Two Factor Authentication - Hydro Raindrop MFA` plugin to edit its configuration
 3. Enter your `Application ID`, `Client ID` & `Client Secret` change the `Status` to `Enabled` and then `Save & Close`
-4. Go to your proflle on the frontend site of Joomla find the `Two Factor Authentication` settings and change to `Hydro Raindrop`, enter your HydroID in the `Hydro Raindrop MFA` section.
+4. Go to your profile on the frontend site of Joomla find the `Two Factor Authentication` settings and change to `Hydro Raindrop`, enter your HydroID in the `Hydro Raindrop MFA` section.
 5. Follow the verification procedure to activate MFA for your account.

 ## Removal